poridhioss/dockyard/README.md

 ---

-**Current Focus**: Lab 03 is complete with container exec functionality including bidirectional streaming and interactive shell support.
-Ready to proceed with Lab 04 (Container Logs) implementation when needed.
+**Current Focus**: Lab 04 is complete with container logs functionality including server-side streaming, real-time following, and comprehensive filtering options.
+Ready to proceed with Lab 05 (Advanced Features) implementation when needed.